GOP presidential candidates of color walk a 'tightrope' as they discuss race

 "A candidate like Nikki Haley has to walk a real tightrope on an issue like immigration," he said, "because she is both the beneficiary of an immigration system that welcomed her family and allowed to her thrive — and at the same time she is embedded in a party that is quite hostile to the idea of an immigration system that is open to the world."

 Republican strategist Alex Conant worked with Sen. Marco Rubio, also a child of immigrants, during his 2016 presidential run.
-He says he doesn't think there isn't tension for these candidates because many immigrants who have come to the U.S. legally agree with Republicans and want to see tighter immigration rules.
+He says he doesn't think there is as much internal tension for these candidates because many immigrants who have come to the U.S. legally align with Republicans and want to see tighter immigration rules.

 "I don't think that there is necessarily a contradiction in supporting immigration reform and being an immigrant yourself or being the son or daughter of immigrants," Conant said.